 Speaking of the devil himself, by making Cantarella one of Cardia’s earlier prototypes, it gave us more insight of how insane Isaac had become at the time amiss his collection of failures.
 He has abused his creations, which is why Cantarella has abandonment issues when he had attempted to disposed of her.

 Overall, I thought this was a fantastic story, I was hooked from start to finish.
 Although there were a number of moments when I thought, “WTF?”, “I am so confused right now”, I still enjoyed it a lot.

-Best of all, the story never dragged, nor did it suffer from repetitions, a problem I had with Lupin’s Gang story.
+Best of all, the story never dragged, nor did it suffer from repetitions, a problem I had with Lupin’s Gang story in Future Blessings.
 Additionally, this route has a great replay value thanks to the variety of options and offers a bit of variety for character interactions.
 One of the choices (where you choose between the west or east hall) you need to save there because each one features its own CG.

 Read More Code:Realize Wintertide Reviews

 ➛ Code: Realize ~Wintertide Miracles~ Alternative Story: First Christmas – Arsène Lupin Review

 ➛ Code: Realize ~Wintertide Miracles~ Alternative Story: First Christmas – Abraham Van Helsing Review